Which trends offer opportunities or pose threats on the European market for natural ingredients for cosmetics?

 Environment, Social, Governance (ESG)

 ESG is a general framework used to inform investors about the social and environmental impact of companies and their governance beyond revenue or profit generation.
-According to an article of the UK's National Development Bank and the Confederation of British Industry, two-thirds of investors now consider ESG factors when investing in a company.
+According to an article of the UK's National Development Bank and the Confederation of British Industry,two-thirds of investors now consider ESG factors when investing in a company.
 This means that following the ESG framework has the potential to grow your business while benefiting the environment and the community.

 Looking to the future, European companies are likely to face stricter ethical sourcing requirements, not only from lawmakers but from consumers too.
 Consumers are increasingly demanding that companies prove a real commitment to ethical sourcing and biodiversity.
 Requirements may extend all the way down the supply chain to you as a supplier.
-You need to be prepared to meet this challenge and understand future EU legislation on sustainable and responsible corporate conduct.
+You need to be prepared to meet this challenge and understand future European Union (EU) legislation on sustainable and responsible corporate conduct.

 Tips: